personalrobotics/aikido/STYLE.md

   virtual ~ExampleClass() = default;

-  // Documentation inherited.  <-- Use this comment to indicate that the docstring of the interface method applies int exampleInterfaceFunction() const override;  // <-- Always explictly `override` interface functions without `virtual`
+  // Documentation inherited.  <-- Use this comment to indicate that the docstring of the interface method applies int exampleInterfaceFunction() const override;  // <-- Always explicitly `override` interface functions without `virtual`

-  /// This is a docstring for a method, it is required.
+  /// Required brief description of method.
-  /// - If a method has output parameters, they should be the last arguments.
+  /// \note If a method has output parameters, they should be the last
+  /// arguments.
   ///
   /// \param[in] a A description of a
   /// \param[in] b A description of b